 When a driver does have no-fault insurance coverage there are still exemptions where they are considered exempt from the no-fault Louisville car insurance laws and able to pursue a lawsuit.
 The thresholds that need to be met are as follows:

 • Medical expenses of $1,000 or more as a result of the accident; or

 • Any permanent injury, loss of a bodily function, permanent disfigurement, weight-bearing bone fractured; fracture of any bone that is compound, compressed, displaced or comminuted.

-Kentucky Minimum Car Insurance Requirements
+California Minimum Car Insurance Requirements

-There are legal requirements in Kentucky for the liability insurance that each person must maintain on their vehicle.
+There are legal requirements in California for the liability insurance that each person must maintain on their vehicle.
 The current limits are $10,000 per occurrence for property damage, $25,000 per person in any accident, and $50,000 total for any accident.
-Remember that these are just the minimum amounts required by Louisville car insurance laws.
+Remember that these are just the minimum amounts required by car insurance laws.
 It is possible to carry more coverage than this and many people do because the limits are quite low.
-Under Kentucky law if your liability for an accident is greater than your and the other person’s insurance coverage you will become personally responsible to make up the difference.
+Under law if your liability for an accident is greater than your and the other person’s insurance coverage you will become personally responsible to make up the difference.